50501 movement: History and protests

 The idea for 50501 started as a Reddit post by user Evolved_Fungi in late January, quickly gaining traction on social media.
 50501's first protest occurred on February 5, 2025.
 50501's name was originally an abbreviation of "50 protests, 50 states, one day" symbolizing the goal for a single day of action.
 The organization claimed there to be 72,000 protesters at 67 protests across 40 states.
-50501's second protest happened on February 17, being called “Not my Presidents Day”.
+50501's second protest happened on February 17, being called "Not my Presidents Day".

-In early February, they officially partnered with Political Revolution, a group initially created to support Bernie Sanders's 2016 political bid (not Our Revolution, the political action organization founded as a continuation of Senator Bernie Sanders's 2016 presidential campaign).
+In early February, they officially partnered with Political Revolution, a group initially created to support Bernie Sanders's 2016 political bid (not Our Revolution, the political action organization founded as a continuation of Senator Bernie Sanders's 2016 presidential campaign), and Voices of Florida, a non-profit reproductive freedoms and human rights.
 Political Revolution put up a live list and map of protests hosted by the 50501 movement shortly afterward.
-K Starling, of We (the People) Dissent collected protests from four sites onto one list and an interactive map, for March 22–28, 2025 and April 5, 2025.
+K Starling, of We (the People) Dissent collected protests from four sites onto one list and an interactive map, for March 22–28 and April 5, 2025.

 The Hands Off protests were hosted in 1,200 locations, including state capitals, major cities, and towns across the U.S. It has been estimated that more than 5.2 million Americans came out across the country on April 5.
 The movement announced that the next protests would take place on April 19 and that the protests would aim to involve 11 million people, roughly 3.5% of the population of the United States.

-On April 19, the movement hosted another rally in Washington, D.C. and other locations with the support of the Women's March, a feminist organization that organized the third largest protest in American history in 2017.
-50501 helped organize the 2025 May Day protests in the US, and the June 14 No Kings protests, which was reportedly the largest day of protest in US history.
+On April 19, the movement hosted another rally in Washington, D.C., and other locations in coalition with the American Civil Liberties Union, Indivisible, MoveOn, Color of Change, and the Women's March – a feminist organization that organized the third largest protest in American history in 2017.
 50501 remains active, hosting rallies, protests, and retaining a social media presence.
 Individual chapters communicate online and continue to organize "national days of action".
+50501 helped organize the 2025 May Day protests in the US, the June 14 No Kings protests, which was reportedly the largest day of protest in modern US history, the October 18 No Kings protests, and the still larger third No Kings Day protests on March 28, 2026.
+In January 2026, 50501 helped organize the ICE Out for Good protests on January 10 and 11, the January 23, 2026 Minnesota protests against ICE, the January 30, 2026 protests against ICE, and the ICE Out of Everywhere protest on January 31st in response to the killing of Keith Porter, the killing of Renee Good, and the killing of Alex Pretti.